-If you are caught outside with no safe shelter nearby, the following actions might reduce your risk of being struck by lightning: Immediately get off elevated exterior work, no work will recommence until there is no lightning within a 10-mile radius, or 30 minutes as published by the National Commission for the Certification of Crane Operators (NCCCO).
+If you are caught outside with no safe shelter nearby, the following actions might reduce your risk of being struck by lightning:

+- Immediately evacuate elevated exterior work. - No work will recommence until there is no lightning within a 10-mile radius, or for a period of 30 minutes, as published by the National Commission for the Certification of Crane Operators (NCCCO).